 … give your prospect the psychological freedom to accept your proposal

-When amateurs try to persuade people to a course of action, they often limit the freedom of choice in a feeble attempt to maximize the potential that the prospect will comply.
+When amateurs try to persuade people, they often limit the freedom of choice in a feeble attempt to maximize the probability that the prospect will comply.
 This is a mistake.
-Freedom is a high order human value, and when your prospect is provided with the knowledge that they have the freedom of choice, dramatic things have been proven to happen.
+Freedom is a high-order human value, and surprising things happen when you give your prospect the knowledge that they have the freedom of choice.

 Professors Nicolas Gueguen, of South-Brittany University, and Alexandre Pascual, of the University of Bordeaux, conducted an experiment to test the power of freedom of choice.
-Eighty men and women were selected at random in a shopping mall and assigned to either a control or test group (20 men and 20 women in each).
+Eighty men and women were randomly selected in a shopping mall and assigned to either a control or test group (20 men and 20 women each).

 In the control group, the experimenter would approach the subject and ask, “Sorry Madam/Sir, would you have some coins to take the bus please?”
 In the test group, the experimenter would ask, ”Sorry Madam/Sir, would you have some coins to take the bus, please?
 But you are free to accept or to refuse.” [“BYAF”]